-As a former park ranger for state and federal agencies in the 1980s and 1990s, I witnessed numerous bear encounters in Arizona, California, Canada and Alaska.
-I still live in bear country, and though I’ve never been attacked or even charged by a bear, some of my friends and co-workers have (included below).
+As a former park ranger for state and federal agencies in the 1980s and 1990s, I’ve witnessed numerous bear encounters in Arizona, California, Canada and Alaska.
+I still live in bear country, and though I’ve never been attacked or even charged by a bear, some friends and co-workers have (included below).

-The tips below come from my own training, experience and verified knowledge on how to approach bears and wildlife in general, and give you the absolute best chance of minimizing dangerous encounters.
-They can add a tremendous amount to your peace of mind and enjoyment in the wild, and, perhaps improve some of your interactions with people as well.
+The tips below come from training and experience over the last 40 years of living and working in bear country.
+They include observations from colleagues and experts in the field on how to approach bears and wildlife and give you the absolute best chance of minimizing dangerous encounters.
+These tips can add a tremendous amount to your peace of mind and enjoyment in the wild, and, perhaps improve some of your interactions with people as well.

 Start with a sensible approach – your senses and theirs.
 Smell is their primary radar in the wild.
 Depending on wind direction and land configuration, they probably smelled you long before they saw or heard you.
 Their hearing is also better than ours, about twice as good, but still dependent on wind and other smelly priorities (salmon, other bears, etc.).
 So they have probably smelled or heard you long before you’ve seen them.
 Lastly, their sight is their weakest sense, but they still use it to verify whether what they have smelled or heard.

 One of the hardest indicators of bear intentions for most people is gauging defensive vs offensive behavior.
 The same actions on the surface can be misinterpreted either way.
 For instance, a bear staring straight at you with ears up and attentive can be a sign of concern that you are a competitor for food, a threat to its young, a food source (if black bear), or just curiosity.
 They may be assessing whether you are about to crowd or trespass on its territory, or if another bear is nearby.
 Either way, they are curious and trying to get a better “sense” of your intentions.